M117n/weddingweb/README.md

 # Wedding Website

-This project is a custom wedding website built using HTML, CSS, JavaScript, and SCSS.
+This is a custom wedding website built using HTML, CSS, JavaScript, and SCSS.
 It serves as a personal webpage for sharing wedding details, galleries, and event information.

 ## Features